gsoules/MkDocs/digital-archive/docs/archivist/using-s3.md

 ![image](s3-3.jpg)

 Keeping the original Word document together with the PDF makes it easy for an archivist to update the Reference Item if necessary.
-They update the Word document, create a new PDF, upload both files to S3, and then replace the item's old PDF with the updated PDF.
+They update the Word document, create a new PDF, upload both files to S3, and then [attach the PDF to the item](#attaching-s3-files-to-items) to replace the old PDF.

 ### Accessions Storage folder
 The Accessions Storage folder `swhpl-digital-archive > Accessions` stores files that belong to an accession or sub-accession.
 At the top level of the Accessions Storage folder are subfolders having a four-digit number that matches an accession number for a *primary* accession in the [Accessions table](#accessions-table).
 If an accession has sub-accessions, folders for the sub-accessions are stored in the primary accession's folder.
 [Learn about accessioning](/archivist/accessioning).

-For example, primary accession `2026` has a top-level folder in the Accessions Storage folder and each of its sub-accessions have their own subfolder like, `2026_01`, `2026_02` and so on.
-In S3 it looks like this:
+For example, primary accession `2026` has a top-level folder in the Accessions Storage folder and each of its sub-accessions has its own subfolder: `2026_01`, `2026_02`, `2026_03`, and `2026_04`.
+The S3 folder for the primary accession `2026` looks like this:

 ![image](s3-1.jpg)